|7th Five Year Plan (Vol-2)||<<

 17.4 In the Sixth Plan, to give the necessary thrust to areas such as environment, ocean development and non-conventional sources of energy, new Departments were establishedthe Department of Environment in November 1980, the Commission for Additional Sources of Energy in March, 1981 and subsequently the Department of Ocean Development in July 1981 and the Department of Non-Conventional Energy Sources, in September, 1982.

-17.5 A Cabinet Committee on Science and Technology (CCST) was constituted on 3rd March, 1981 under the chairmanship of the Prime Minister to provide policy guidance in all matters relating to S&T. A Science Advisory Committee to the Cabinet (SACC) was set up in March, 1981; Member (Science) in the Planning Commission is Chairman of SACC, to ensure appropriate linkages with the Planning Commission.
+17.5 A Cabinet Committee on Science and Technology (CCST) was constituted on 3rd March, 1981 under the chairmanship of the Prime Minister to provide policy guidance in all matters relating to S and T. A Science Advisory Committee to the Cabinet (SACC) was set up in March, 1981; Member (Science) in the Planning Commission is Chairman of SACC, to ensure appropriate linkages with the Planning Commission.
 As recommended by the SACC, a National Biotechnology Board (NBTB), was established in 1982 as an inter-ministerial coordinating agency, to accelerate the pace of development in the frontier and emerging areas of biotechnology.
 This area has great relevance for agriculture, medicine and industry.

 17.7 There has been growing awareness of the need to promote a proper environment for scientific work, so that scientists and technologists can make the most effective use of existing facilities, and so that they can perform the tasks assigned to them without experiencing any frustration.
 Government has approved several measures in this connection to provide more incentives and facilities to scientists and technologists.